FredHutch/tfcb_2022/README.md

 Materials for each lecture will be available in this repository prior to the class session;
 the link for each topic will take you to the folder containing materials for that class.

-For further assistance, Kate Hertweck and/or TA Katie Kistler will be available for to offer assistance just prior to (or after) the regular class session.
+For further assistance, Kate Hertweck and/or TA X will be available for to offer assistance just prior to (or after) the regular class session.
 Email Kate (khertwec at fredhutch.org) to schedule a time to meet, or to set up a separate appointment.

 ## Homework and grading